Why we’re Craft CMS developers

 You can update Craft — and any plugins — through the command line and disable the ability to update them via the Control Panel with a config setting.

-from the command line and it’ll list all available updates for your version of Craft.
+Run ./craft update from the command line and it’ll list all available updates for your version of Craft.

-will update everything for you and save the changes into composer.json, so everything is stored in Git.
+Then run ./craft update all will update everything for you and save the changes into composer.json, so everything is stored in Git.

 This means you can update locally, test everything out, then deploy to production and have the updates run as part of the deployment process.

-Migrating from Craft CMS 2 to 3?
+Migrating to Craft CMS 5

 Storage for all your media assets